Orthogonal Dualities of Dynamic Stochastic Higher Spin Vertex Models, using the Drinfeld Twister: Main Results

 with

 and

 \end{corollary} }

-{ \begin{remark} $ \mathcal{D}_{ort}(\mu,\xi)$ is equal to $K_L$ in Theorem 3.14 of \cite{groenevelt2023generalized}, where $K_L$ is proven to be an orthogonal duality between dyanmic ASEP and ASEP, the orthogonal relation is given by Corollary 3.15 in \cite{groenevelt2023generalized}.
+{ \begin{remark} $ \mathcal{D}_{ort}(\mu,\xi)$ is equal to $K_L$ in \cite[Theorem 3.17]{groenevelt2023generalized}, where $K_L$ is proven to be an orthogonal duality between dynamic ASEP and ASEP, the orthogonal relation is given by \cite[Corollary 3.18]{groenevelt2023generalized}.
 The measure $w$ and $W$ are reversible measures for ASEP and dynamic ASEP, respectively.
-If we let $J_i=J$ for any $i$, then up to a constant, which is a self duality function for $q$-TAZRP (totally asymmetric zero range process).
-Note that this degeneration confirms the correct directions of the asymmetry. \end{remark} }
+If we let $I_i=I$ for any $i$, then up to a constant, which is a self duality function for $q$-TAZRP (totally asymmetric zero range process). \end{remark} }